 A domestic arbitral award generally does need court approval for its validity.
 However, a judicial confirmation of the arbitral award may be needed in the event that the losing party refuses to voluntarily comply.
 Under Rule 11.2(a) of the Special ADR Rules, the winning party may petition the court to confirm the award at any time after the lapse of thirty (30) days from receipt of the arbitral award.

-A party cannot bring a motion for the recognition and enforcement of an award on an ex parte because Rule 11.7 of the Special ADR Rules explicitly states that the court shall notify the respondent and be allowed to comment on or oppose it.
+A party cannot file an ex parte motion for the recognition and enforcement of an award because Rule 11.7 of the Special ADR Rules explicitly states that the court shall notify the respondent and be allowed to comment on or oppose it.